The two-dimensional Coulomb plasma: quasi-free approximation and central limit theorem: Free energy of the torus

 \section{Free energy of the torus}

 We start with proving a version of Theorem~\ref{freeasy} for the Yukawa gas on the torus.
-This outlines the strategy for the proof of Theorem~\ref{freeasy} in a simplified context and also constructs the nontrivial contribution to the constant $\zeta$ in Theorem~\ref{freeasy}.
+This outlines the strategy for the proof of Theorem~\ref{freeasy} in a simplified context and also constructs the constant $\zeta$ in Theorem~\ref{freeasy}.